Go to the profile of Commission Factory

 Victoria’s Secret, a women’s lingerie chain, has a sister company called Pink.
 Pink’s target audience is young female women and represents femininity and innocence.

-Telstra, the popular telecoms company, recently changed its colour palette to include a vibrant magenta to symbolise “the diversity” of its customers and services, according to Telstra’s announcement.10 It now uses pink in different areas of its content, depending on the product.
+Telstra, the popular telecoms company, changed its colour palette to include a vibrant magenta to symbolise the diversity of its customers and services.10 It now uses pink in different areas of its content, depending on the product.

 Brown Colour Psychology